HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### NOPASSWD

-Sudo configuration might allow a user to execute some command with another user privileges without knowing the password.
+Sudo configuration might allow a user to execute some command with another user's privileges without knowing the password.

 ```
 $ sudo -l